awsdocs/nice-dcv-admin-guide/doc_source/manage-port.md

 1. Navigate to the **HKEY\_USERS/S\-1\-5\-18/Software/GSettings/com/nicesoftware/dcv/connectivity/** key and select the **web\-port** parameter\.

-   If there is no `web-port` parameter in the registry key, create one:
+   If there's no `web-port` parameter in the registry key, create one:

    1. In the left pane, open the context \(right\-click\) menu for the **connectivity** key and choose **New**, **DWORD \(32\-bit\) value**\.